hongrongyang/street-mobility-transfer/README.md

 ## Notes on reproducibility

-The released San Francisco test graph data and trained checkpoints are intended to reproduce the reported San Francisco metrics and the Figure 2 case-study results.
+This repository provides the code and model/demo structure used for the experiments reported in the paper.
+The processed graph data are not included at this stage because they are derived from restricted CITYDATA.ai mobility data.

-Full end-to-end retraining from raw mobility trajectories requires access to the restricted CITYDATA.ai dataset.
+Full end-to-end retraining and reproduction of the reported metrics require access to the restricted CITYDATA.ai dataset.
+Test dataset may be provided to editors or reviewers upon request, subject to the applicable data-use restrictions.

 ## Citation